 Note: With the exception of Jinshanling, this info is based on extensive research.
 If you have firsthand experiences and more input to add to a certain part of the wall, please let us know so we can provide as accurate, useful info as possible! 🙂

 Jinshanling, Jiankou, Huanghua Cheng, Zhuangdaokou are far less visited, and will generally offer crowd-free experiences.
-From my own research I felt that Jinshanling was the easiest “uncrowded” section to reach, and offered a challenging but not dangerous hike.
+From our own research it seemed that Jinshanling was the easiest “uncrowded” section to reach, and offered a challenging but not dangerous hike.
 Which leads me to the next factor that will affect your decision: transport.

 Cost: Ranges depending on trip.
 335-500 CNY ($55-$80 USD) for basic day tours, 1000CNY+ ($160) for overnight trips, 1800 CNY ($290 USD) for day biking tours, 2400 CNY+ ($386 USD) for motorbike tours.

 We did a Great Wall Tour to Jinshanling with Beijing Downtown Backpackers ($55 USD per person).
 It was a no-nonsense tour involving a pick-up and drop-off in downtown Beijing and no stops except for one bathroom break.
-There is no accompanying guide on this tour trek outside of the bus ride, so if pick up and drop off is what you're after so you can hike the wall “yourself”, this is a good option.
+Outside of the busride,there is no accompanying guide on this tour, so if pick up and drop off is what you're after so you can hike the wall “yourself”, this is a good option.

 Cost: Ranges from 500–1000 CNY round trip ($80-$160 USD)

-A taxi, shared minivan, or car hire can be less troublesome and more cost-efficient if you're 2+ travellers.
+A taxi, shared minivan, or car hire can be less troublesome and more cost-efficient if you're 2 or more travellers.
 You can book a driver in advance who can drop you off at one end of the section and pick you up at the other.
-Note that approaching a taxi on the street may get you some pretty exhorbitant quotes.
-It is recommended to book ahead or at least research a reasonable price ahead of time.
+Take note that approaching a taxi on the street may get you exorbitant quotes.
+It is recommended to book ahead or at to know the expected rate in advance.

 Cost: Ranges by route, anywhere from 20-200 CNY ($4-$32 USD) for one way